quarkusio/quarkus-super-heroes/docs/deploying-to-azure.md

 ### Fight Microservice

-The Fight microservice sends fight messages to a Kafka topics and stores the fights into a MongoDB database.
+The Fight microservice invokes the Heroes and Villains microserivces, sends fight messages to a Kafka topics and stores the fights into a MongoDB database.
 To configure Kafka, we need the same connection string as the one used by the Statistics microservice.
 In the `application-azure.properties` file add: